dxps/qbit-playground/README.md

 # QBit Playground

-This playground includes various QBit examples, some of them copied as-is from [QBit Wiki], while others include some changes to better illustrate the capabilities of QBit library and the use cases.
+This playground includes various QBit examples, some of them copied as-is from [QBit Wiki](https://github.com/advantageous/qbit/wiki), while others include some changes to better illustrate the capabilities of QBit library and the use cases.

 ### QBit > Samples > TODO Service versions

-These samples shows how to implement a todo service using QBit with callbacks and service pools.
+These samples shows how to implement a todo service using QBit with callbacks and service workers.

-##### Run
+#### Run

 Start `qbit.samples.todo.callback.TodoServiceMain` to run the version using callbacks.

 Start `qbit.samples.todo.workers.TodoServiceWorkersMain` to run the version using callbacks and workers.

-##### Usage
+#### Usage

 - List the todos: